signalfx/collectd-etcd/README.md

+# :warning: This plugin is deprecated.

+etcd no longer relies on a bespoke REST API to expose statistics and instead relies on a Prometheus endpoint.

+Please use this [documentation guide](https://etcd.io/docs/v3.5/metrics/) to scrape etcd metrics.

 # collectd etcd Plugin

 An etcd [collectd](http://www.collectd.org/) plugin which users can use to send metrics from etcd instances to SignalFx